KaiYan289/RLpapersnote/README.md

 ## Novel Architectures

+* *Sub-Goal Trees – a Framework for Goal-Based Reinforcement Learning* (ICML 20') [TBD]

+Redefining the framework of reinforcement learning!

 * *Implicit Quantile Networks for Distributional Reinforcement Learning* (ICML 18')

 In distributional RL, the **distribution** over returns is considered instead of the scalar value function that is its expectation.
 This is beneficial for theoretical analysis.